 I experienced such a wonderful, welcoming energy (after my first night or two, when I’d showered and rested and had time to settle in) at el Zopilote, and on all of Ometepe, really– it truly felt magical.
 Some locals said this has to do with the impact of the volcanoes themselves, steeped in folkloric legend.
 Journalist Rachel Jackson sums it up nicely: My trip to the island of Ometepe in Nicaragua was at once magical and real, and I felt like I was trapped inside a novel by one of the Latin American authors that made the genre of magical realism famous.
 The friends I made- from England, Germany, France, and throughout the United States- also contributed to my wonderful memories of Ometepe.

 But you came here to see food pictures, didn’t you?
-Okay, here’s the thing: El Zopilote is owned and run by an Italian family, so three times a week they serve pizza baked right in there wood-fired clay and brick oven.
+Okay, here’s the thing: El Zopilote is owned and run by an Italian family, so three times a week they serve pizza baked right in their wood-fired clay and brick oven.
 There are several varieties, all thin crust and all delicious:

 One of the nicest aspects of the farm was all the free fruit: there were all sorts of crops like tobacco, coffee, chilies, and various herbs, but the fruit was free for the taking.